drbulu/drbulu.github.io/_posts/2017-04-01-factorial_methods_part1_overview.md

 ## Conclusion

 This post has been a rewarding one to compile :smile:.
-I now feel that I have a much better handle of how to use PCA and its related techniques with clarity.
+I now feel that I have a much better handle of how to use PCA and related techniques with clarity.
 I am now in a position to get my hands dirty with some of these techniques and understand:

 * their input parameters
 * data preparation requirements